Greek Basketball Cup: Titles by city

 6 clubs have won the Greek Basketball Cup.
 The 6 clubs that have won the Greek Basketball Cup all come from either the Thessaloniki or Athens urban areas, which are the two largest urban areas in the country of Greece.

 Final Four (1994–2004 & 2021–present)

 The Final Four system was introduced in the 1994–95 season, and it was used until the 2003–04 season.
 It was used again in 2021–22 season, but without a 3rd place game.

 Final 4 performance by club

-Greek Basketball Cup Finals game top scorers and MVPs
+Greek Basketball Cup Finals Top Scorers and MVPs

 Since the first Greek Cup in 1976, the Top Scorer of the Greek Cup Finals is given an award, regardless of whether he plays on the winning or losing team.
-Since 1995, an MVP is also named at the conclusion of the finals.
+Since 1995, a Finals MVP is also named at the conclusion of the Finals.